captbaritone/eel-wasm/README.md

 ## Preprocessor

 The **preprocessor** takes the raw source and strips out newlines and comments.
-It returns the stripped source as well as a `mapper` artifact which can be passed to `getLoc` to map a column in the stripped source back to the line/column in the raw source.
+It returns the stripped source as well as a `mapper` artifact which can be passed to `getLoc` to map a column in the stripped source (since new lines are removed, line numbers are not needed) back to the line/column in the raw source.

 ## Parser